dev2bit/prompt-editor/README.md

 Join us on our journey as we continue to develop and expand the capabilities of Prompt Editor to support more language models and improve your overall experience.
 Don't forget to star our GitHub repository and contribute to the project's growth!

-## Configure Prompt Editor to store prompts in a GitHub repository.
+## Configure Prompt Editor to store prompts in a GitHub repository

 ### Create an empty repository on GitHub:
-To create an empty repository on GitHub, follow these simple steps:
 1. Sign up or log in to your GitHub account at https://github.com/.
 2. Click on the "+" symbol in the top right corner of the screen and select "New repository".
 3. Assign a name to the repository and, optionally, a description.